Shopify Review App - The Core Experience Bet

 4. Widget visual redesign and ecosystem consolidation

-• Average widget types used per merchant: 1.3 → 3.9 (3x)
+• Average widget types used per merchant: 1.3 → 3.9 (~3x)

 Together, these 4 interventions produced the MRR recovery from $79K to $96K (+21.5%) over 6 months, on a trendline that had been declining for the previous 12.

-Team competency mapping and coaching
+Competency mapping and structured coaching

-AI integration into the design workflow
+AI integrated into the design workflow

 I integrated AI tooling into multiple stages of the design process: